stakx/DynamicProxy.AsyncInterceptor/README.md

     protected override ValueTask InterceptAsync(IAsyncInvocation invocation)
     {
-        invocation.Result = this.returnValue;
+        // The property being set is called `Result` rather than `ReturnValue`.
+        // This is a hint that its value doesn't have to be wrapped up as a task-like object: invocation.Result = this.returnValue;
         return default;
     }
 }

 public interface ICalculator
 {
     int GetResult();
     Task<int> GetResultAsync();
 }

 var generator = new ProxyGenerator();